sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

   </div>
 </div>

-The **India AI Impact Summit 2026** is an international conference on [artificial intelligence](/ai) taking place from Monday, 16 February to Friday, 20 February 2026 at Bharat Mandapam in New Delhi, India.
-The five-day summit is positioned as a major global forum on the societal, economic and governance implications of AI, bringing together policymakers, technology leaders, researchers, startups, civil society representatives and international organisations.
+The **India AI Impact Summit 2026** is an international conference on [artificial intelligence](/ai) held from Monday, 16 February to Friday, 20 February 2026 at Bharat Mandapam in New Delhi, India.
+The five-day summit was a major global forum on the societal, economic and governance implications of AI, bringing together policymakers, technology leaders, researchers, startups, civil society representatives and international organisations.

-Organised under the IndiaAI Mission by the Ministry of Electronics and Information Technology (MeitY), Government of India, the summit aims to advance responsible, inclusive and human-centric AI development.
-The programme is expected to include plenary sessions, thematic panels, exhibitions and policy roundtables addressing AI safety, public digital infrastructure, innovation ecosystems, regulatory frameworks and international cooperation.
+Organised under the IndiaAI Mission by the Ministry of Electronics and Information Technology (MeitY), Government of India, the summit aimed to advance responsible, inclusive and human-centric AI development.
+The programme included plenary sessions, thematic panels, exhibitions and policy roundtables addressing AI safety, public digital infrastructure, innovation ecosystems, regulatory frameworks and international cooperation.

 ## Contents